serenity-bdd/serenity-bdd.github.io/docs/cloud/browserstack.md

 * `BROWSERSTACK_USER` - BrowserStack user name
 * `BROWSERSTACK_KEY`- BrowserStack access key

-Alternatively, you can define your username and accesskey using the `lt.user` and `lt.key` properties respectively in your `serenity.conf` file:
+Alternatively, you can define your username and accesskey using the `browserstack.user` and `browserstack.key` properties respectively in your `serenity.conf` file:

 ```hocon
 browserstack.user=myuser